jdugan6240/kak-dap/README.md

 ### Custom user mode

-A custom menu is provided with mappings to several commands.
-You may add this to your user mode using a key of your liking, below we're using `x`:
+A `kak-dap` user mode is provided with mappings to several commands.
+You may map this to a key of your liking, below we're using `x`:

 ```
 map global user x -docstring 'dap' ': enter-user-mode dap<ret>'